paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...and stop the Python process.
+...and, finally, stop the Python process.

 ---